City of London, have I missed you?

 Obviously, it’s not quite the bustling workhorse it used to be, but there is always something going on to entertain you.

-What better way to spend your lunch break, than taking a stroll along the riverside in the sunshine, crisscrossing the bridges.
+What better way to spend your lunch break than taking a stroll along the riverside in the sunshine, crisscrossing the bridges?

 Skyline

-The mixture of old and new is making the City of London quite an iconic skyline.
+The mixture of old and new makes the City of London quite an iconic skyline.
 Although the likes of the Gherkin, Heron Tower, Walkie Talkie, Lloyds building & Tower 42 are quite dominant, the historical buildings & monuments are my favourite and the ones I will always be drawn to.

 Also, there is the Shard of course, but not strictly in the city.